-Offered Spring Semester Only; Lecture hours:3,Other:3
+Offered Fall Semester Only; Lecture hours:3,Lab:3

 Hazardous waste regulation, risk assessment and toxicology, overview of treatment technologies and site investigation, environmental audits, facilities siting and public participation, pollution prevention.
-Not open to students in the College of Engineering.
+Not open to engineering students, and also not open to students who have taken CEEG 444.